petr-shumilov/Multi-AgentSystemsCourse/README.md

 # Multi-Agent Systems Course
 ## Task 1
 Let we have an undirected connected graph.
-Each node contains the integer value.
+Each node contains the integer value.<br>
 **Required:** develop a system of agents based on the above graph and able to compute the arithmetic mean of all nodes values.

 ### Getting Started